 There was a formula for calculating the rental income payable to the investor which involved pooling the rental income of all units rather than based on the occupancy of the investor's individual unit.
 Investors would receive income on this basis during the first three years if greater than 5% and calculated on this basis after the first three years.
-An investor could sell their unit on the open market subject to the Hotel Agreement.
+An investor could sell their unit, or share of a unit, on the open market subject to the Hotel Agreement.

-Mr T's investment in Salinas Sea
+Mr J's investment in Salinas Sea

-Mr T invested in a 75% holding of a unit with a purchase price of £75,000.
-Mr T funded the investment using £37,500 from his SIPP as an initial deposit, followed by a second payment of £11,250, and the remaining balance due once the unit and sale was completed.
-I understand Mr T funded the completion balance with a mortgage from Oasis.
+Mr J invested in a 50% holding of a unit with a purchase price of £54,500.
+Mr J funded the investment using approximately £34,000 from his SIPP as a deposit, with the remaining balance due once the unit and sale was completed.
+There was an option to fund the completion balance with a mortgage from Oasis.

-Mr T's investment was made in May 2012.
-Prior to making the investment, Mr T signed a document headed "Salinas Sea - Alternative Investment Member Declaration & Indemnity".
+Mr J's investment was made in January 2013.
+Prior to making the investment, Mr J signed a document headed "SIPP Member Instruction and Declaration Alternative Investment - Salinas Sea".

-The resort was completed in 2013 and I understand Oasis wrote letters to Options in late 2013 to confirm units were ready to be inspected before completion.
+The resort was completed later in 2013 and I understand Oasis wrote letters to Options in November 2013 to confirm units were ready to be inspected before completion.
+Options wrote to Mr J on 28 March 2014 to notify him that the resort had been completed and he could make arrangements to inspect the unit if he wished.